AMSTERDAM

 Studio Drift at the Stedelijk Museum

-The permanent kinetic installation alone is worth the visit—movement, light, and engineering as quiet poetry.
-Even if you’ve been before, go again.
+The permanent kinetic installation is worth the whole visit — movement, light, engineering as quiet poetry.
+Go even if you've been.
+Go especially if you haven't.

 Plant Hunting at Wildernis, Oud-West